2023 AIHL season: Fixtures and results

 The 2023 regular season consists of 130 games that are scheduled to run from 15 April 2023 to 13 August 2023.
 For the first time since 2012, the AIHL regular season sees teams split into two conferences.
 Teams will play a total of 26 regular season games, playing each team in their conference four times (two at home and two away) and playing teams outside their conference twice.
+In May 2023, the game between Brisbane Lightning and Newcastle Northstars, scheduled for Hunter Ice Skating Stadium, had to be postponed due to luggage issues with the airline.
+In June 2023, the Sydney Bears were found to have accidentally breached the AIHL player cap regulations and penalised three competition points.
+The postponed Northstars vs Lightning game from May was rescheduled for 30 July 2023.